Blohm & Voss P 211: History

-During the latter part of 1944, when the High Command of the Luftwaffe saw that there was a dire need to put up a strong defense against the devastating allied bombing raids, on September 8 they asked aircraft manufacturers Messerschmitt, Arado, Focke-Wulf, Heinkel, Junkers and Blohm & Voss to propose designs for single-engined light fighters weighing no more than 2000 kg that would use one BMW 003 jet engine per unit.
+During the latter part of 1944, the High Command of the Luftwaffe saw that there was a dire need to put up a strong defense against the devastating allied bombing raids.
+On September 8 they asked aircraft manufacturers Messerschmitt, Arado, Focke-Wulf, Heinkel, Junkers and Blohm & Voss to propose designs for single-engined light fighters weighing no more than 2000 kg that would be powered by a single BMW 003 jet engine.

-Owing to the war-related scarcity of strategic materials such as aluminum, the jets were required to be simplified in order to be built using a strict minimum, as well as to be built in adequate quantities as quickly as possible in underground factories.
-Despite these requirements that would impinge on the overall quality of the new planes, their performance was required to surpass that of the best piston-engined fighters, being able to reach a maximum speed of 750 km/h with a minimum combat action time of 30 minutes.
+Owing to the war-related scarcity of strategic materials such as aluminum, the jets were required to be simplified in order to be built using a strict minimum of strategic materials, as well as being able to be built in adequate quantities as quickly as possible in underground factories.
+Despite these requirements, which would affect the overall quality of the new designs, their performance was required to surpass that of the best piston-engined fighters, being able to reach a maximum speed of 750 kph with a minimum endurance of 30 minutes.

 Blohm & Voss submitted two preliminary designs, the P 210 tailless swept wing jet and the more conventional, tailed P 211.
 Only the P 211 was progressed further.